GenealogyCollective/gprime-archive/README.md

 Installed version:

 ```
-gprime --site-dir="family_tree"
+gprime
 ```

 Options:
 ------------

-* --site-dir=/PATH/TO/FOLDER - The directory of the gPrime site directory (required)
+* --site-dir=/PATH/TO/FOLDER - The directory of the gPrime site directory
 * --sitename="Site Name" - Name to use for the site (optional, "gPrime" is default)
 * --create=TREE-NAME - Create a site directory (given by --site-dir) and family tree database with TREE-NAME
 * --add-user=USERNAME - Add a username and password; prompts for password if --password not given